YoshiCrystal9/FortPatcher-NX/README.md

 You can download the latest patches on the latest release!
 There's also an `all_patches.zip` file in the release if you don't want to download all patches manually.
 You can then drag all the ips patches in a folder with a name of your liking in `atmosphere/exefs_patches/`

-### Disclaimer

-This is uncompiled so it won't work as is on Switch!
-Compile the patches with [IPSwitch](https://github.com/3096/ipswitch)!

 ### Tutorial on how to make your own patch

 https://gist.github.com/AntogamerYT/c96da191cf293c054c419aba96edbc31 (made by [Anto](https://github.com/AntogamerYT))